Documentation / Google Web Vitals

 }

-If you suspect the bug to be in sitespeed.io please file a issue in sitespeed.io.
+})(); If you suspect the bug is in sitespeed.io, please file an issue in sitespeed.io.

 Sitespeed.io comes with a Chrome User Experience plugin.
 That makes it easy to get the metrics that Google collects from your users.
 You can compare them with the ones you get from sitespeed.io.